 Late breaking abstracts will also be considered for travel grants.

-Late breaking asabstracts will be reviewed by the ESGE Scientific Committee, and the final decision communicated to authors by mid-April.
+Late breaking abstracts will be reviewed by the ESGE Scientific Committee, and the final decision communicated to authors by mid-April.

 Accepted abstracts will be presented orally during dedicated late breaking sessions.
 Therefore, authors are obliged to attend ESGE Days 2026 in person to present the abstract.